Getdeck/Getdeck.github.io/beiboot/index.md

 <b>The Solution</b>

-With Beiboot you only need one host Kubernetes cluster that runs the Getdeck Beiboot operator.
+With Getdeck you only need one host Kubernetes cluster that runs the Getdeck Beiboot operator.
 Beiboot creates Kubernetes clusters as deployments in a matter of seconds.
 The operator creates several ways to connect to that cluster and makes it simple to get started working with Kubernetes.